About Tuition CAPS

 Are there important deadlines to keep in mind?

-Your family's eligibility is dependent on the 2016 Revenu Quebec Notices of Assessment for both parents and your Tuition Cap / Freeze will not be confirmed with your school(s) until we receive the required documents.
+Your family's eligibility is dependent on the 2022 Revenu Quebec Notices of Assessment for both parents and your Tuition CAPS will not be confirmed with your school(s) until we receive the required documents.
 We highly encourage every eligible family to file their taxes early in order to not delay their acceptance in our program.

-When will I know if my family is eligible to receive a Tuition Cap / Freeze?
+When will I know if my family is eligible to receive a Tuition CAPS?

-Once your application is submitted, you will receive an e-mail confirming your Tuition Cap / Freeze for the 2017-2018 academic year.
+Once your application is submitted, you will receive an e-mail confirming your Tuition CAPS for the 2024-2025 academic year.

-You will be notified by e-mail in the spring of 2017 to submit your 2016 Revenu Quebec Notice of Assessment.
-Upon confirmation of your income as stated on your 2016 Revenu Quebec Notice of Assessment and enrolment of your child at a qualifying Jewish day school, your Tuition Cap / Freeze will be confirmed with your school in which your child is enrolled.
+You will be asked to submit your 2022 Revenu Quebec Notice of Assessment immediately.
+Upon confirmation of your income as stated on your 2022 Revenu Quebec Notice of Assessment and enrolment of your child at a qualifying Jewish day school, your Tuition CAPS will be confirmed with your school in which your child is enrolled.

-What if my income in 2016 is lower/higher than my income on the Revenu Quebec Notice of Assessment?
+What if my current year income is lower/higher than my income on the previous year’s Revenu Quebec Notice of Assessment?

 Tuition Assistance Allocation (TAA) and Other Financial Assistance